timescale/promscale/README.md

 * **Durable and reliable storage:** built on top of the maturity of Postgres and TimescaleDB with millions of instances worldwide.
 A trusted system that offers high availability, replication, data integrity, data compression, backups, authentication, roles and permissions.
-* **PromQL Alerts:** full support for PromQL alerting rules reusing the Prometheus configuration that you already have.
+* **PromQL Alerts:** full support for PromQL alerting rules.
+You can reuse the Prometheus configuration that you already have.
 * **Multi-tenancy:** support for Prometheus multi-tenancy so you can restrict data access by tenant.
 * **Pick your query language:** PromQL for metrics and SQL for metrics and traces.
 With full SQL support together with TimescaleDB's advanced analytics functions, you can query and correlate metrics,